TUDublin-Git/DOCID-Labs/README.md

    - Visual Studio with Python support
    - Git for Windows
    - Any other tools specified in individual lab instructions
+   - Use JDK 17 or 21 as all labs were tested on these versions

 2. Clone this repository to your local machine:
    ```